 The best way to find the muscle is to put your finger in your vagina and squeeze your finger.
 Try to keep all your other muscles relaxed.
-Do not bear down and do not squeeze your thighs.
-Focus on squeezing your finger with your vagina like a Chinese finger puzzle.
+Do not bear down, and do not squeeze your thighs.
+Focus on squeezing your finger with just your vagina like a Chinese finger puzzle.

 Now that you’ve found your perineal muscle, how should you strengthen it?

 Once you’ve isolated the correct muscle, the best self-exercise for strengthening it is called The Elevator.

 In this exercise, you imagine your vaginal vault like an elevator.
 When the vagina is totally relaxed it is at ” The Ground Floor”, and squeezed as tight as you can is “The Penthouse”.
 When I started doing this exercise, the movement for me was more like a spasmodic fluttering than a controlled, sustained, upward movement, but with practice, this muscle, like any other, will get stronger and stronger and eventually I was able to contract it with intention and control, and hold it at the top for sustained periods of time.

 The Elevator Kegel